bexelbie/bexelbie.github.io/talks/index.md

 ---
-layout: page
 title: "Talks and Demos"
-description: "Talks and Demos I've done"
+excerpt: "Talks and Demos I've done"
-header-img: "img/about-bg.jpg"
-tags: navigation
+header:
+  overlay_image: "/img/about-bg.jpg"
+  og_image: "/img/about-bg.jpg"
+  teaser: "/img/about-bg.jpg"
+  caption: "Photo credit: author"
+  overlay_filter: 0.5
+classes: wide
 ---

 Talks and demos I've given, my work with the Fosdem Distributions DevRoom and various submissions to CFPs that I've made are are collected below.
 When a talk includes extensive demo or code material, it is typically hosted in my in [my talk, presentation and demo archive](https://github.com/bexelbie/bexelbie-talks-demos) and only linked to below.